 Humidify or Dehumidify

 Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
 Furthermore, too much humidity can encourage the growth of dust mites and microbes, intensifying your allergies.

-Help better the quality of your indoor air with Comfort Masters Service Experts Heating & Air Conditioning.
+Help better the quality of your indoor air with Comfort Masters Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.